acelabini/-flux-addon-view-char-equip/README.md

 3. paste your server idnum2itemdesctable.txt and idnum2itemresnametable.txt which can be found in your grf
 3. go to data\texture\유저인터페이스
 4. put your item images

 item folder
-- item icon
+-item icon
 collection folder
-- item full image
+-item full image

 Written by Axis ( x13th of rA & herc )